550+ Israeli and Palestinian Leaders

 Gaza’s ceasefire at a crossroads: the challenge of stabilization and peace

 As Gaza’s ceasefire teeters, international efforts face a crucial test – can diplomacy prevent a return to all-out war and create a lasting peace?
-Op-ed in the Jerusalem Post by Hiba Qasas, Bert Koenders and Kees Matthijssen.
+Op-ed Hiba Qasas, Bert Koenders and Kees Matthijssen.

 Hiba Qasas on France’s recognition of a Palestinian State